Ronald McDonald House

-Ronald McDonald House Charities (RMHC) is an independent American nonprofit organization whose stated mission is to create, find, and support programs that directly improve the health and well-being of children.
+Ronald McDonald House is an independent American nonprofit organization that supports families with children who are ill or injured by providing essential services that remove barriers, strengthen families, and promote healing.

-RMHC has a global network of chapters in 62 countries and regions under three core programs: Ronald McDonald House, Ronald McDonald Family Room and Ronald McDonald Care Mobile.
+Ronald McDonald House has chapters in 62 countries and regions under three core programs: Ronald McDonald House, Ronald McDonald Family Room and Ronald McDonald Care Mobile.

 Programs

 The first Ronald McDonald House was opened in Philadelphia in 1974.
 Jim Murray, general manager of the Philadelphia Eagles, was raising funds for one of his players' (Fred Hill) daughters when he met Children's Hospital of Philadelphia oncologist Dr. Audrey Evans.
 They partnered with Elkman Advertising which handled marketing for McDonald's, and the charity took the name of the latter's mascot.

 Houses

-There are over 387 Ronald McDonald Houses in 62 countries.
-These accommodate families with hospitalized children under 21 years of age (or 18 or 26, depending on the House), who are being treated at nearby hospitals and medical facilities.
-These houses are located just minutes away from the special care hospitals that are required to help children get back to full health.
-Ronald McDonald Houses allow families to stay free of charge.
-They also provide families with home cooked meals.
-Houses like these scattered throughout the world allow families to have a home away from home and focus on what is important, their child's health.
+In 2023 annual report, Ronald McDonald House lists 394 Ronald McDonald Houses in 62 countries.
+House programs accommodate families with hospitalized children, who are being treated at nearby hospitals and medical facilities.